Ichiro0219/lightning-rfc/07-routing-gossip.md

 `query_short_channel_ids` can be used to retrieve it.

-Nodes can use `timestamp_filter` to reduce their gossip load when they have many peers (eg. setting `first_timestamp` to 0xFFFFFFFF after the first few peers, in the assumption that propagation is adaquate).
+Nodes can use `timestamp_filter` to reduce their gossip load when they have many peers (eg. setting `first_timestamp` to `0xFFFFFFFF` after the first few peers, in the assumption that propagation is adequate).
-This assumption of adaquate propagation does not apply for gossip messages generated directly by the node itself, so they should ignore filters.
+This assumption of adequate propagation does not apply for gossip messages generated directly by the node itself, so they should ignore filters.

 ## Initial Sync